Squadron leader: Insignia and command flag

 The rank insignia consists of a thin blue band on a slightly wider black band between two narrow blue bands on slightly wider black bands.
 This is worn on both the lower sleeves of the tunic or on the shoulders of the flying suit or the casual uniform.

 Squadron leaders are the lowest ranking officers that may fly a command flag.
 The flag may be depicted on the officer's aircraft or, should the squadron leader be in command, the flag may be flown from a flagpole or displayed on an official car as a car flag.
 If the squadron leader is in command of a numbered squadron, then the number of the squadron is also shown on the flag.

-Other air forces

-The rank of squadron leader is also used in a number of the air forces in the Commonwealth, including the Bangladesh Air Force (BAF), Ghana Air Force, Indian Air Force (IAF), Namibian Air Force, Sri Lanka Air Force (SLAF), Pakistan Air Force (PAF), Royal Australian Air Force (RAAF), Nigerian Air Force (NAF), and Royal New Zealand Air Force (RNZAF).
-It is also used in the Egyptian Air Force, Hellenic Air Force, Royal Air Force of Oman the Royal Thai Air Force and the Air Force of Zimbabwe.

-Canada used the rank of squadron leader from 1920 to 1968.
-With the unification of the Canadian Armed Forces in 1968, the air force rank titles were aligned to those of the Canadian Army with Canadian squadron leaders became majors while a common rank insignia was adopted.
-However, in 2015, the insignia for Canadian air force majors reverted to two and half strips of braid in pearl grey on black.

-The Chilean Air Force equivalent rank, in Chilean Spanish, is comandante de escuadrilla or squadron commander.

 Land forces

 In the British Household Cavalry and Royal Armoured Corps, "squadron leader" is the title (but not the rank) often given to the commander of a squadron (company) of armoured fighting vehicles.
-The squadron leader is usually a major, although in the Second World War the post was often held by a captain.
+The squadron leader is usually a major (thus the equivalent rank to an RAF squadron leader), although in the Second World War the post was often held by a captain.